 If you’ve had a career break or not applied for a job recently or you’ve had a change in career then writing a new CV can be quite daunting.

-Here we help you get it right first time with some simple tips and templates.
+Here we help you get it right first time with some simple tips.

 This is more likely to be a covering email but it’s just as important as it always was to get right.
 The employer will read this before they read your CV so you need to make them want to open your CV straightaway.